 If you’ve never biked the Going-to-the-Sun Road, spring is the time to do it before it opens to vehicular traffic.
 While specific access dates to ride the road have not been released (stay tuned for more info here), cyclists do need a park pass but do not need a vehicle reservation, no matter when they visit.

-With the checkpoint on the east side of the park located 6 miles up from St. Mary, all visitors can easily access the St. Mary Visitor Center (just be sure you have your park pass, which is different from a vehicle reservation).
-From the St. Mary Visitor Center, you can take advantage of the park’s shuttle system, as a vehicle reservation is not needed.
+As no vehicle reservation is needed for the east entrance of the Going-to-the-Sun Road OR for Apgar Village, visitors can easily access the St. Mary Visitor Center and the Apgar Visitor Center (just be sure you have your park pass, which is different from a vehicle reservation).
+From both visitor centers, you can take advantage of the park’s shuttle system, as a vehicle reservation is not needed.

 Ready to explore beyond the park?
 Check out these Montana views that will make you think you’re in a national park, take a look at this list of things to do or take a day trip.
 And if you want even more information or inspiration, call us at 406-758-2811.